nio101-v2/python_dev_template/README.md

     + `poetry show` lists the dependencies
       + you can also update manually pyproject.toml

++ use doctest to implement basic function testing
+  + use `task test` to pass the tests from the docstrings

 + use task & Taskfile.yml to automate things:
   + use `task update` before any commit, as it chains the following actions:
     + reformatting source code with black